low-rb/low_type/README.md

 end
 ```

-Don't forget that these are just Ruby expressions and you can do more conditional logic as long as it evaluates to a value:
+Don't forget that these are just Ruby expressions and you can do more conditional logic as long as the last expression evaluates to a value:
 ```ruby
 def say_hello(greeting: String | (@saved_greeting || 'Hello'))
   puts greeting